-Here is a very simple, yet attractive, list of basic English words.
+Here is a very simple, yet attractive, common noun list.
 I hope you can start using them soon, if you’re not already!

 280 Basic English Words You Should Know

 1. account – an arrangement with a bank to keep your money there and allow you to take it out when you need to.